olgapavlova/zoomboard/README.md

 raise hand → unmute audio → answer the question → mute audio, lower hand.
 As an extra feature, third button shows/hides in-meeting chat to avoid annoyance which happens because of chat allerts.

 Platform: Digispark ATtiny 85.
-Arduino Pro Micro is also supported.

-Hotkey set: Zoom for Apple computers.
+Hotkey preset: Zoom for Apple computers, customized version (see below).
-Windows, Linux, etc. could be configured without any problems.
+Windows, Linux, etc. could be configured without any problems, and all have been tested.

 &nbsp;